Sandhya-byte/brevifolia-hugo-forestry/content/blog-posts/Walking.md

 > Source: Wikipedia

 Well the term is self explanatory, life insurance insures the insured's life.
 This insurance is important if you are the sole breadwinner of the family.

+**Health Insurance:**

+The next important **type of insurance** would be the health insurance.
+As now the medical costs are now on a rise, this insurance will help in covering the costs of hefty medical bills.

+**Automobile Insurance:**

+Popularly known as the car and bike insurance, this insurance is now fast becoming the most favored insurance, given the recent changes.
+It gives protection against accidents by covering or reimbursing the amount.
+Sometimes it compensates for natural calamities as well and can help in paying for the damages caused by you to other vehicles.